Introduction

 - Pencil: Ideal for marking measurements and hinge placements.

-- Hacksaw: Necessary for adjusting the door frame length if needed.
+- Hacksaw: Handy for adjusting the length of the door frame if needed.

 Follow these steps for a successful installation guide on how to install your screen door: